 Code change proposals submitted for code sections that have a letter designation in front of them will be heard by the respective committee responsible for such code sections.
-Because different committees hold code development hearings in different years, proposals for this code will be heard by committees in both the 2015 (Group A) and the 2016 (Group B) code development cycles.
+Because different committees hold Committee Action Hearings in different years, proposals for the IBC will be heard by committees in both the 2018 (Group A) and the 2019 (Group B) code development cycles.

-For instance, every section of Chapter 16 is the responsibility of the IBC - Structural Committee, and, as noted in the preceding table, that committee will hold its committee action hearings in 2016 to consider code change proposals for the chapters for which it is responsible.
-Therefore any proposals received for Chapter 16 of this code will be assigned to the IBC - Structural Committee, which will consider code change proposals in 2016, during the Group B code change cycle.
+For instance, every section of Chapter 16 is the responsibility of the IBC-Structural Code Development Committee.
+As noted in the preceding table, that committee will hold its Committee Action Hearings in 2019 to consider code change proposals for the chapters for which it is responsible.
+Therefore any proposals received for Chapter 16 of this code will be assigned to the IBC-Structural Code Development Committee and will be considered in 2019, during the Group B code change cycle.

-As another example, every section of Chapter 1 of this code is designated as the responsibility of the Administrative Code Development Committee, and that committee is part of the Group B portion of the hearings.
-This committee will hold its committee action hearings in 2016 to consider all code change proposals for Chapter 1 of this code and proposals for Chapter 1 of all I-Codes except the International Energy Conservation Code, International Residential Code and ICC Performance Code.
-Therefore, any proposals received for Chapter 1 of this code will be assigned to the Administrative Code Development Committee for consideration in 2016.
+As another example, every section of Chapter 1 of this code is designated as the responsibility of the Administrative Code Development Committee, which is part of the Group B portion of the hearings.
+This committee will hold its Committee Action Hearings in 2019 to consider code change proposals for Chapter 1 of all I-Codes except the International Energy Conservation Code, International Residential Code and International Green Construction Code.
+Therefore, any proposals received for Chapter 1 of this code will be assigned to the Administrative Code Development Committee for consideration in 2019.

-It is very important that anyone submitting code change proposals understand which code development committee is responsible for the section of the code that is the subject of the code change proposal.
-For further information on the code development committee responsibilities, please visit the ICC website at www.iccsafe.org/scoping.
+It is very important that anyone submitting code change proposals understands which code development committee is responsible for the section of the code that is the subject of the code change proposal.
+For further information on the Code Development Committee responsibilities, please visit the ICC website at www.iccsafe.org/scoping.